mihael-dev/BoolFilter/README.md

 # BoolFilter

-This Qlik Sense Extension enables a business user to apply more complex selection on one field.
+This Qlik Sense Extension enables a business user to apply more complex selection on a field.
 The prerequisite is that a 1:n or m:n relationship exists in the data model.

 Example use case: